Woodland Wellbeing ....

 - Looking after the campfire, boiling kettles and cooking lunch

-- Simple ecotherapy or nature mindfulness techniques
+- Simple nature-connection, ecotherapy or nature mindfulness techniques

 - Practical activities in small groups.
 These vary depending on the interests of those in the group.
 They might include: conservation tasks to look after the woods, learning to make things from wood, weaving with willow, creating nature art.